 What to Pack for Montreal in the Winter

-Fun fact: Beanies are called tubes in Montreal!
+Fun fact: Beanies are called toques in Montreal!
 Why?
 We haven’t the slightest clue!
 But we do have a bunch of tips for what to pack for Montreal in the winter to stay warm and toasty.
-Including tubes.
+Including toques.

 Have you heard that saying “there’s no such thing as bad weather, only bad clothing?”
 Well, it’s totally true.
 Don’t get nervous looking at the weather for your Montreal winter trip, cuz you’re going to be WELL prepared – and you might not even need to bring a big suitcase!
 I was able to pack for our 2-week winter trip in Canada in a single carry-on bag.